Babymonster and Gen Z are going to make waves soon. Not for everyone but certainly for Gen Z across the World.

 This post is more about the Babymonster’s dance routine “Jenny from the block” that has gone viral.
 It has spread across a number of countries as covers.
 Vietnam, Thailand, Taiwan, Australia, Korea, Spain, Uk, Japan, US, Moldova, Russia, Singapore etc are in it.

-This single dance routine at the speed and reach across Gen Zs of the World in the area of entertainment is telling.
-Imagine a few girls in Moldova which has no conceivable ties to Korea are prepared to invest time and effort to pull together a first class performance and do it public.
+Imagine a few girls in Moldova which has no conceivable ties to Korea are prepared to invest time and effort to pull together a first class performance and do it in public.
 The same happened in London and Barcelona.
-And similar groups have done it in Perth and Melbourne tells me our Gen Zs are in the mix.
+And similar groups have done it in Perth and Melbourne.
+It tells me our Gen Zs are quite similar across borders.

 Then again with Blackpink and one of Australia’s own should have told us something about this interesting generation.